-Arms raised to the sky in worship, the PRAYING WOMAN gives thanks to Earth Mother for the gift of life and the beautiful home in which she lives.
+Arms raised to the sky in worship, the Praying Woman gives thanks to Earth Mother for the gift of life and the beautiful home in which she lives.
 She also gives thanks to Sky Father for invisible blessings.
 She offers herself as a servant to the divine.

-Because QUAIL are considered good eating, they have come to be associated with nourishment.
-Their frenzied mating habits have also earned them a reputation for sexuality and fertility.
 Quails live in groups called bevies.
 In cold weather they will often nestle together to keep warm.
 They often congregate in a protective circle, tails in and heads facing out so that they can easily spot danger and in retreating startle the predator by flying off noisily in all directions.
 Quail can teach us to be mindful of danger and how to explode to safety when threatened.
-The message of quail is "Don't hesitate in times of crisis."
+The message of quail is “Don’t hesitate in times of crisis.”

-The RABBIT is the favorite of the Greek Goddess Hecate.
+The rabbit is the favorite of the Greek Goddess Hecate.
 It is fleet footed but also a master of stillness.
 The rabbit represents fertility because of its ability to produce litters of 3-6 young as many as five times a year.
 The twenty eight day old bunny is capable of caring for itself.
 Individuals born under the Chinese Astrological sign of the Rabbit are considered to be sensitive and artistic, and possessing powers of the moon.
 The individual whose spirit animal is the rabbit will see their projects progress by leaps and jumps.
-Mastering the art of keeping still and knowing when to act and move quickly are the rabbit's gifts.
+Mastering the art of keeping still and knowing when to act and move quickly are the rabbit’s gifts.

-The RAVEN carries the medicine of Magic and is considered a bringer of magic.
+The raven carries the medicine of Magic and is considered a bringer of magic.
 The blue-black sheen of Raven Feathers contains an iridescence that speaks of the magic of darkness.
 Raven magic is a powerful medicine that can give you courage to enter the darkness of the void /Great Mystery.
 Raven is the courier of healing energy.
 Call on Raven when you need to clarify your intention about a task, relationship or your spiritual path.

-The ROADRUNNER is a ground dwelling cuckoo that lives in cactus and mesquite areas, feeding on crickets.
+The roadrunner is a ground dwelling cuckoo that lives in cactus and mesquite areas, feeding on crickets.
 Though it can fly, it relies almost completely on its running speed, which can reach 18 mph.
-The Roadrunner's tail works like a giant air brake, allowing the roadrunner to stop and change directions rapidly.
+The Roadrunner’s tail works like a giant air brake, allowing the roadrunner to stop and change directions rapidly.
 The roadrunner totem represents mental speed and agility, indicating a person whose mind is always working, able to change directions and adapt ideas easily when situations require it.